SiriSarah/Python/README.md

 [1.
 Hello World](https://github.com/SiriSarah/Python/blob/main/1.%20Introduction/1.%20Hello_World.py) - A basic one line statement to print, Hello World!

 [2.
-Comments](https://github.com/SiriSarah/Python/blob/main/1.%20Introduction/2.%20Comments.py) - Introduction to Commenting in Python file.
+Comments](https://github.com/SiriSarah/Python/blob/main/1.%20Introduction/2.%20Comments.py) - Introduction to Commenting in Python file

 [3.
-Variable Assignments](https://github.com/SiriSarah/Python/blob/main/1.%20Introduction/3.%20Variable_Assignment.py) - How to create a variable, and assign a value.
+Variable Assignments](https://github.com/SiriSarah/Python/blob/main/1.%20Introduction/3.%20Variable_Assignment.py) - How to create a variable, and assign a value

 [4.
 Inputs from end user](https://github.com/SiriSarah/Python/blob/main/1.%20Introduction/4.%20Input_from_User.py) - How to get an input from the user?